 Selecting the Application Type

 • The first step is determining which type of application to make.
-This is based on several variables including where an applicant was educated, whether they currently hold registration in Canada or the US, and other certifications.
+This is based on several variables including where an applicant was educated, whether they currently hold registration/licensure in Canada or the US, and other certifications.
 Applicants should carefully review the headings listed in the menu on the left and on this page to determine which application is appropriate for them.

 Document Collection